mspmax/android-library-publishing/README.md

 # Android Library Publishing
-This is created to showcase publishing a library on Jcenter bintray
+This is created to showcase publishing an Android library in Jcenter bintray

 License
 -------